-We designed a climate modes-initialization method alternative to the traditional anomaly initialization used in MiKlip Baseline-1 and PreOp-LR to tackle the problem of initialization shocks due to model inconsistencies.
-ORAS4 reanalysis (temperature and salinity anomalies) provides initial conditions which are filtered before use.
+To tackle the problem of initialisation shocks due to model inconsistencies, we designed a climate modes initialisation method alternative to the traditional anomaly initialisation used in MiKlip Baseline-1 and PreOp-LR.
+ORAS4 (Ocean Reanalysis System 4) provides initial conditions (temperature and salinity anomalies) which are filtered before use.
 In this exercise, the anomalies of the non-native ocean reanalysis, which might not be compatible with the dynamics of the prediction system, is filtered out by projecting the reanalysis anomalies on the truncated set of 3D-EOFs estimated from an ensemble of historical simulations.
 The reconstructed ORAS4 state retains 66% of explained variance as compared to the original product.
 The variance explained is sensitive to the choice of weighting and normalization during the multivariate EOF analysis.
-Initialized with the filtered state, hindcasts show a slight (insignificant) reduction of surface temperature skill in the first lead year but a more persistent skill for later lead years (yr2-5).
-Thus for yr2-5, modes initialization shows improvement of skill for the equatorial and eastern North Pacific as compared to PreOp-LR.
-However, comparing this skill to those of historical simulations suggests that neither modes-initialization nor PreOp-LR beat the surface temperature skill of the historical simulations in those regions.
+Initialised with the filtered state, hindcasts show a slight (insignificant) reduction of surface temperature skill in the first lead year but a more persistent skill for later lead years (yr2-5).
+Thus for yr2-5, modes initialisation shows improvement of skill for the equatorial and eastern North Pacific as compared to PreOp-LR.
+However, comparing this skill to those of historical simulations suggests that neither modes-initialisation nor PreOp-LR beat the surface temperature skill of the historical simulations in those regions.
 Currently, prediction skill for other climate variables is investigated.
 We also consider alternative methods to improve the filtering method.

 Institut für Meereskunde,Universität Hamburg